miklevin/MikeLev.in/_posts/2025-02-01-future-of-seo-llm.md

 ---

+## LLM Chat System Evolution

-So Claude and I go back and forth on some nuanced stuff, adding a parameter to change a system that was meant to be exclusively LLM-chat into a more verbatim "say this" (simulated LLM output), and let the LLM know that was said (putting words in its mouth).
+So Claude and I go back and forth on some changes to the system that was meant to be exclusively LLM-chat into a more verbatim "say this" (simulated LLM output), and let the LLM know that was said (putting words in its mouth).

 This is specifically wired up to the messages that get displayed when you switch areas of the site using site navigation.
 It was supposed to be a cute little way